Assessment

 The Early Years Foundation Stage

-All pupils learning from the EYFS curriculum are assessed using the EYFS profile.
-As Early years providers we complete an EYFS profile for each child in the final term of the year in which they turn 5; this is at the end of the reception year in primary school.
-Each pupil’s results are then submitted to the Local Authority.
+Pupils in the Early Years follow the EYFS curriculum, and we complete an EYFS Profile for each child during the final term of the academic year in which they turn five—typically the end of the Reception year.
+These assessments are submitted to the Local Authority in line with statutory requirements.

 • Physical Development